cvass1/golden-square/solo_project/Takeaway_app_multi_class_recipe.md

 menu.add(dish_2)
 menu.menu_item(3) # => error message "Menu Item 3 does not exist, please review the Menu and try again"

-# adds a menu item to an order
+# adds a menu item to an order and displays an itemised receipt
 dish_1 = Dish.new("Thai Green Curry",8.99)
 menu = Menu.new
 menu.add(dish_1)